Acemhlauli/Data-Analytics/README.md

 ## About Me

 I am a data analytics specialist with a strong foundation in economics, finance, and computational methods.
-My analytic interests include predictive modelling, causal inference, machine learning, and applied econometrics.
+My analytic interests include predictive modelling, causal inference, machine learning, anomaly detection, and applied econometrics.

 **Professional Links:**